-Irish Surname - Doherty
+Irish Surname - Docherty/Doherty

 The names Doherty and Dougherty in Ireland are derived from the Irish word "dochartach" meaning obstructive or hurtful.
 Descendants of the O'Dochartaighs now rank among the twenty most frequently found names in Ireland.